queilawithaQ/documentation/_general/integrations/honeycomb.md

 $ honeymarker
 ```

-**Note** that Honeymarker installs via `go get`, which is configured by default on Codeship Basic build machines.
+**Note** that Honeymarker installs via `go get`, which is configured by default on CodeShip Basic build machines.

 #### Running Honeymarker Commands